 The nearby Mlilwane Wildlife Sanctuary was Swaziland’s first conservation area, proclaimed in 1961.
 Mlilwane covers only 4 560 hectares, yet this is the most popular wildlife destination in Swaziland, given its exceptional species diversity.
 Mlilwane Wildlife Sanctuary is ideal for walking safaris, because of the absence of large predators which makes exploring the area on foot safe.

 Later this afternoon you can embark on an optional (extra cost) sunset game drive in Hlane Royal National Park or the Mlilwane Wildlife Sanctuary, depending on where we are based.
 Otherwise, you can sit back and enjoy the fresh mountain air and lovely mountain scenery.

 Wake up in the rolling hills of Swaziland on day two, ready to explore the beautiful area and colourful local culture.
 Today we are treated to a Swazi cultural experience, offering a glimpse into local traditions and rural life in Swaziland.
 Watch as skilled dancers perform traditional-style dancing and maybe get invited to join in!

 Later in the day, you can embark on a guided walk or game drive in Hlane Park or Mlilwane Sanctuary (depending on where our accommodation is located).

 Begin day three with an optional game drive in Hlane Royal National Park, going in search of the wildlife and birds inhabiting this scenic natural area.
-Then we leave the hills of Swaziland behind, travelling across into neighbouring Mozambique, located on the coast of East African.
+Then we leave the hills of Swaziland behind, travelling across into neighbouring Mozambique, located on the coast of East Africa.

 We get an early start on day four, as we have a long drive ahead of us.
 Making our way northeast through rural Mozambique we head to Barra Beach, just north of Inhambane.